nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 const { message } = helloWorldData;
 ```

-:pencil2: Try changing this code to instead fetch data from our new API endpoint `/tvshow`.
+:pencil2: Change this code to instead fetch data from our new API endpoint `/movie`.
 Display the output in the browser dev tools console using `console.log()`.

 :pencil2: To view the output, open Chrome Dev Tools and click the _Console_ tab.